Free energy dissipation and a decomposition of general jump diffusions on $\mathbb{R}^n$ without detailed balance: Introduction

 Classically, for diffusion processes governed by the second-order Fokker--Planck equation, the relationship between free energy and entropy is well-understood: in detailed-balanced systems, the free energy dissipation rate is exactly balanced by the total entropy production rate \cite{QQT02,VE10, DP23}.
 However, for systems driven into a non-equilibrium steady state by non-conservative forces, this equality breaks down.
-The discrepancy led to the concept of ``housekeeping heat'' $Q_{hk}$, first introduced phenomenologically by Oono and Paniconi \cite{OP98} to describe the heat dissipated solely to maintain the steady state.
+The discrepancy led to the concept of ``housekeeping heat'' $Q_\mathrm{hk}$, first introduced phenomenologically by Oono and Paniconi \cite{OP98} to describe the heat dissipated solely to maintain the steady state.
 This concept was later formalized by Hatano and Sasa \cite{HS01} through a generalized fluctuation-dissipation relation.
-More recently, a unified framework was established by Esposito and Van den Broeck \cite{EV10,VE10}, who decomposed the total entropy production into an adiabatic part (associated with housekeeping heat) and a non-adiabatic part (associated with system relaxation).
+More recently, a unified framework was established by Esposito and Van den Broeck \cite{esposito2010,EV10,VE10}, who decomposed the total entropy production into an adiabatic part (associated with housekeeping heat) and a non-adiabatic part (associated with system relaxation).
 In this framework, the free energy dissipation is linked strictly to the non-adiabatic entropy production, while the housekeeping heat represents the energetic cost of breaking detailed balance.

 Underpinning these thermodynamic phenomenologies is the geometric structure of the generator and associated Fokker-Planck operator.
-For continuous diffusion processes, it is known that the drift vector field $b(x)$ admits a Helmholtz-Hodge decomposition: $b(x) = -\beta^{-1} A(x)\nabla \phi(x) + v_{res}(x)$, where $\phi$ is a potential function linked to the stationary distribution and $v_{res}$ is a divergence-free residual drift \cite{A04,Q13, ao2013, DP23}.
-This vector field decomposition corresponds to an operator-theoretic splitting of the generator $\mathcal{L}$ into a symmetric part $\mathcal{L}_s$ and an antisymmetric part $\mathcal{L}_a$ in the weighted Hilbert space $L^2(\rho_{ss})$ \cite{Q13,DP23}.
+For continuous diffusion processes, it is known that the drift vector field $b(x)$ admits a Helmholtz-Hodge decomposition:

+where $V$ is a quasi-potential function linked to the stationary density $\rho_\mathrm{ss}$, the matrix $a(\cdot)$ is the diffusion coefficient, and $v_\mathrm{res}$ is a divergence-free residual drift \cite{A04,Q13, DP23}.
+The vector field $b(x)$ decomposition corresponds to an operator-theoretic splitting of the generator $\mathcal{L}$ into a symmetric part $\mathcal{L}_\mathrm{s}$ and an antisymmetric part $\mathcal{L}_\mathrm{a}$ in the weighted Hilbert space $L^2(\rho_\mathrm{ss})$ \cite{Q13,DP23}.
 The symmetric part generates a reversible dynamics responsible for the relaxation towards equilibrium, while the antisymmetric part generates a measure-preserving conservative flow along the level sets of the stationary distribution.